jpetazzo/jpetazzo.github.io/_posts/2013-11-17-flynn-docker-paas.markdown

 Each service appliance can be deployed (and possibly scaled) individually.

+### Layer 0 / Layer 1

+Flynn is broken down in two layers.
+Layer 0 provides basic services: host management, scheduling framework, and service discovery.
+This can be used standalone; for instance if you need something to manage a cluster of Docker machines, without the whole PAAS business on top of it.
+Layer 0 currently uses Go RPC to communicate (but this will be replaced by a cross-platform RPC system later).

+Layer 1 contains everything else that is needed to implement the PAAS itself.
+PAAS-specific concepts (applications, builds...) are implementend in Layer 1, and don't exist in Layer 0.

 ![The Grid](/assets/grid.png)

 *The Grid: the 4 large squares are hosts, the small squares are service